Food hygiene rating request a revisit

 What should I do if I want to request a revisit?

-You should put your request in writing (you can send an email) to the food safety officer that undertook the inspection of your premises - you will be given the contact details for this officer when you are notified about your rating or you can use the standard revisit request form (PDF: 217 / 1 page).
+You should put your request in writing (you can send an email) to the food safety officer that undertook the inspection of your premises.
+You will be given the contact details for this officer when you are notified about your rating, or you can use the standard revisit request form (PDF: 198Kb / 1 page).